-NOTE 1 - This form of constraint specification can be regarded as a special form of ASN.1 comment, since it is not fully machine-processable.
-However, it would be possible for an automatic tool to use the presence of a particular user-defined constraint to invoke user-supplied constraint checking.

-NOTE 2 - Protocol designers should be aware that since the definition of a constraint in this way is not fully machine-processable, a specification which employs this capability may be less easy to handle with automatic tools.

-9.1 A user-defined constraint is specified by the syntax:
+- 1 This form of constraint specification can be regarded as a special form of ASN.1 comment, since it is not fully machine-processable.
+However, it would be possible for an automatic tool to use the presence of a particular user-defined constraint to invoke user-supplied constraint checking. - 2 Protocol designers should be aware that since the definition of a constraint in this way is not fully machine-processable, a specification which employs this capability may be less easy to handle with automatic tools. - 9.1 A user-defined constraint is specified by the syntax:

+UserDefinedConstraint ::=

-UserDefinedConstraint ::= CONSTRAINED BY "{" UserDefinedConstraintParameter "," "}"
+CONSTRAINED BY "{" UserDefinedConstraintParameter "," "}"

-9.2 It is recommended that the actual constraint be referenced by a comment anywhere inside the braces ("{" and "}").
-This comment should clearly state what constraint is imposed by the "UserDefinedConstraint".

-NOTE - If there are any "UserDefinedConstraintParameter"s within the braces (see 9.3), the comments may precede, follow, or be interspersed among them, at the definer's convenience.

-9.3 The actual constraint to be applied may depend on some parameters.
-For each such parameter, a "UserDefinedConstraintParameter" shall "UserDefinedConstraint". be included in the Each "UserDefinedConstraintParameter" shall be any "Value", "ValueSet", "Object", "ObjectSet", "Type" or "DefinedObjectClass" which is defined inline or is a reference name.
+- 9.2 It is recommended that the actual constraint be referenced by a comment anywhere inside the braces ("{" and "}").
+This comment should clearly state what constraint is imposed by the "UserDefinedConstraint". - NOTE-If there are any "UserDefinedConstraintParameter"s within the braces (see 9.3), the comments may precede, follow, or be interspersed among them, at the definer's convenience. - 9.3 The actual constraint to be applied may depend on some parameters.
+For each such parameter, a "UserDefinedConstraintParameter" shall be included in the "UserDefinedConstraint":